Serrowxd/Prowess_React/README.md

 - Role headers should stick to the bottom of the navigation (smaller)
 - Animate everything!!
 - Clicking on news posts will move them into a larger full-screen view so the full article (modal) can be read.
+- Find a higher res image for the background on the landing.

 ---